 The mill is fascinating, but there is more to see at Llynnon; next to the mill is a recreated prehistoric village which aims to show how people lived in the area about 3000 years ago.
 There are two large thatched roundhouses furnished with the sort of household implements and tools that Iron Age inhabitants would have used in their daily lives.

-Beside the site is a woodland area planted with species of trees that would have been used at that time.
-A short walk from the mill leads to a restored bakery, and a longer 3 mile walking trail leads from Llynnon to nearby Howell Watermill.
+Next to the site is a woodland area planted with species of trees that would have been used at that time.
+A short walk from the mill leads to a restored bakery, and a longer three-mile walking trail leads from Llynnon to nearby Howell Watermill.

-As of this writing the milll is open Easter to September, 11am-5pm daily and bank holiday Mondays, but please check the official website for current times before making a trip!
+As of this writing, the mill is open daily Easter to September, but please check the official website for current times before making a trip!
 There is a small admission charge.

 About Llynnon Mill